ECCC-MSC/open-data/docs/msc-geomet/ogc_api_en.md

 *   #### <span class="badge badge-light">Limit</span>

     The `limit` parameter is used to define the maximum records to return in the response.
-The default response size is 500 features.</br>
+The response size is limited to 500 features per query.</br>
     In the following query, a single entity is requested, for example, to inspect its geometry and properties:
     </br></br>